Cherry Creek Rafting is the Ultimate!

 If you will NOT be available by phone before your trip, contact our office at 209-591-8027 within 48 hours of meeting time to reconfirm logistics.

 Be on time or you may forfeit your trip!
 If you are late, call us ASAP at the above number.
 Cell phone coverage is spotty and unreliable along Highway 120.
 If you need to contact us you may have to stop and use a land line.

 Internet mapping systems (Google, MapQuest, GPS) incorrectly locate our meeting place and often direct travelers to take much longer and circuitous routes.
 Reconfirm driving directions with a standard map from AAA or other source.

 Please be on time!
 If you are delayed, please phone our office at (209) 591-8027.

-Each Cherry Creek rafting trip begins with an energy breakfast, followed by wet suit, helmet and floatation vest fitting and an extensive white water seminar.
-This mandatory orientation includes training in swiftwater swimming, navigation and safety techniques.
+Each Cherry Creek rafting trip begins with an energy breakfast, followed by wet suit, helmet and flotation vest fitting and an extensive white water seminar.
+This mandatory orientation includes training in swift water swimming, navigation and safety techniques.
 If, in our opinion, you are not ready for this rigorous experience following the training seminar, you will be asked to return to the shuttle van.
 (In this case you will receive a 50% refund.)

 WHAT TO WEAR

-Wet suit (mandatory) • Shorts and/or swimsuit under wet suit • T-shirt • Tennis shoes (sandals do not protect your feet) • Ball cap • Sunglasses (with tie-on) • Extra contacts (if necessary) • Wool/Neoprene Socks
+Wetsuit (mandatory) • Shorts and/or swimsuit under wetsuit • Synthetic T-shirt • Tennis shoes (sandals do not protect your feet) • Ball cap (optional) • Sunglasses (with tie-on) • Extra contacts (if necessary) • Wool/Neoprene Socks

 Cool Weather River Attire